-From 1 April 2021 all apprenticeships, including those at levels 6 & 7, are in scope for Ofsted inspection.
-Here are our top five things you need to know for degree apprenticeship providers who are new to Ofsted inspection:
+From 1 April 2021, all apprenticeships, including those at levels 6 & 7, are in scope for Ofsted inspection.
+Here are the top five things degree apprenticeship providers who are new to Ofsted inspection need to know:

 If you have never been inspected by Ofsted before, expect a new provider monitoring visit (NPMV) within 24 months of first drawing down apprenticeship funding.
 If you receive a judgement of “insufficient progress” for any of the four themes at this visit, you will not be able to recruit any further apprentices until you have been reinspected, dependant on the outcome.
 Make sure that senior managers understand the immediate possible consequences of a poor monitoring outcome.
 If apprenticeships form a relatively small part of your institution’s delivery and you’re struggling to get buy in, sharing the possible impact could be the leverage you need.

 Delivering high quality degrees doesn’t automatically mean that you deliver good apprenticeships.
 Ofsted will be looking to ensure that you’re not just delivering a rebadged degree because apprenticeships have very specific requirements.
 Check that you’re delivering against the requirements of a good apprenticeship by looking at the IFATE statement on “what is a quality apprenticeship?” and the ESFA rules.

 #3 It’s good to talk!

 Whether it’s a new provider monitoring visit or a subsequent full inspection, Ofsted is not a desk-based activity.
 Inspectors will spend more time talking to apprentices, employers and tutors than with senior management or looking at data reports.
 So you need to be sure that every person they come in to contact with supports your assessment of how good your provision is and understands the aims of your apprenticeship programme: as Ofsted’s Education Inspection Framework puts it, the intent of your curriculum.

 #4 Employers are your delivery partners